Improving Convergence and Generalization Using Parameter Symmetries: Related Work

 \section{Related Work}

-\paragraph{Parameter space symmetry.} Various symmetries have been identified in neural networks.
-Permutation symmetry has been linked to the structure of minima \cite{simsek2021geometry, entezari2022role}.
-Continuous symmetries are identified in various architectures, including homogeneous activations \cite{badrinarayanan2015symmetry, du2018algorithmic}, radial rescaling activations \cite{ganev2021universal}, and softmax and batchnorm functions \cite{kunin2021neural}.
-Quiver representation theory provides a more general framework for symmetries in neural networks with pointwise \cite{armenta2021representation} and rescaling activations \cite{ganev2022quiver}.
-A new class of nonlinear and data-dependent symmetries are identified in \cite{zhao2022symmetries}.
-Since symmetry defines transformations of parameters within a level set of the loss function, these works are the basis of the teleportation method used in our paper.
+\paragraph{Parameter space symmetry.} Continuous symmetries have been identified in the parameter space of various architectures, including homogeneous activations \citep{badrinarayanan2015symmetry, du2018algorithmic}, radial rescaling activations \citep{ganev2021universal}, and softmax and batchnorm functions \citep{kunin2021neural}.
+Permutation symmetry has been linked to the structure of minima \citep{simsek2021geometry, entezari2022role}.
+Quiver representation theory provides a more general framework for symmetries in neural networks with pointwise \citep{armenta2021representation} and rescaling activations \citep{ganev2022quiver}.
+A new class of nonlinear and data-dependent symmetries are identified in \citep{zhao2022symmetries}.
+Since symmetry defines transformations of parameters within a level set of the loss function, these works are the basis of the teleportation method discussed in our paper.

 Knowledge of parameter space symmetry motivates new optimization methods.
-One line of work seeks algorithms that are invariant to symmetry transformations \cite{neyshabur2015path-sgd, meng2019mathcal}.
-Others search in the orbit for parameters that can be optimized faster \cite{armenta2023neural, zhao2022symmetry}.
+One line of work seeks algorithms that are invariant to symmetry transformations \citep{neyshabur2015path-sgd, meng2019mathcal}.
+Others search in the orbit for parameters that can be optimized faster \citep{armenta2023neural, zhao2022symmetry}.
 We build on the latter by providing theoretical analysis on the improvement of the convergence rate and by augmenting the teleportation objective to improve generalization.